lukasbeckercode/arduinoPDU/README.md

 ### Storing and reading data
 The library provides a String array called records.
 You can store and read data here either using the according commands, or do it directly in your arduino sketch!
-###Better pin control
+### Better pin control
 Internal checks keep track of the pinModes set to each pin and strictly enforces these pinModes.
 This means that a pin set to _INPUT_ cannot be set to _HIGH_ or _LOW_ by this library.
 The arduino allows the change of the pinMode and this library does as well, however the pin has to be specifically reset and set to a new pinMode to avoid mistakes in this matter
-###Customisation
+### Customisation
 Commands 9000 to 9999 are custom commands, so their handling can easily be implemented by anyone with a little experience in arduino development.
 Just take a quick look at the example.ino sketch. <br />
 Although pointers are used to retrieve all the parts of the command, there is no need for a user of this library to understand pointers at all.
-Just put the "&" sings exactly where they are in the example.ino sketch and everything works.
+Just put the "&" signs exactly where they are in the example.ino sketch and everything works.
 ## Basic command Syntax
 <b>Commands must be of even length! </b>